acend/cilium-basics-training/content/en/docs/07/01/_index.md

 HTTP/2 200
 ```

-Again, in Kubernetes, all traffic is allowed by default, and since we did not apply any Egress network policy for now, the backend can reach out anywhere.
+Again, in Kubernetes, all traffic is allowed by default, and since we did not apply any Egress network policy for now, connections from the backend pods are not blocked.

 Let us have a look at the following `CiliumNetworkPolicy`:

 {{< highlight yaml >}}{{< readfile file="content/en/docs/07/01/backend-egress-allow-fqdn.yaml" >}}{{< /highlight >}}

 The policy will deny all egress traffic from pods labeled `app=backend` except when traffic is destined for `kubernetes.io` or is a DNS request (necessary for resolving `kubernetes.io` from coredns).
+In the policy editor this looks like this:

 ![Cilium Editor - DNS-aware Network Policy](cilium_dns_policy.png)